 - Posting it on your website and blog

 While you may have several different versions of your bio that you use in the different outlets listed above, all versions start with one well-written, comprehensive summary of who you are, where you came from and what you do.
-In fact, you should have three versions of your bio to start -- short (1-2 sentences), medium (1-2 paragraphs) and long (3-4 paragraphs).
+In fact, you should have three versions of your bio to start — short (one to two sentences), medium (one to two paragraphs) and long (three to four paragraphs).

 To get you started, here are some tips for writing a biography that you can use in your small business over and over again.

 One of the great things about a well-written bio is flexibility.
 You can include as much or as little information as you want.
 Typically, though, there are some universal elements you will usually want to include in your bio.
 For example, most bios include: